 Make sensible choices, but have some fun too.
 Other aspects we advise that you consider include warranties, rental, cable management and flexibility of furniture products.

-7. Environmental and Sustainability Considerations
+7. Sustainability Considerations

 Sustainability issues are now a large and intricate part of any office move process.
 If sustainability is close to your organisation’s core values, then it’s important to consider your requirements throughout your office move process.